Police Beat for July 28, 2020

 The Venice Police Department reported the following arrest:

 Troy Jeffrey Moran, 34, 2500 block of Strawberry Terrace, North Port.
-Charges: Charlotte County warrant: possession of drug paraphernalia and battery.
+Charges: battery and Charlotte County warrant: possession of drug paraphernalia.
 Bond: none.

 Post a comment as